 Because sulfur and sulfur compounds tend to stick to materials commonly used in sample flow paths.
 If the sulfur gets trapped in the flow path, the instrument can't accurately record the data, making control of scrubbers and processes difficult at best.
 Here's an example of how sulfur can get lost in a tube.
 Shell and O'Brien conducted a study where a sulfur compound was injected into a tube.
 Then they waited for the detector at the other end to "see" the sulfur.
 They waited... and waited... and finally after 90 minutes some sulfur hit the detector!
 Here's a graph of the test results.

 The first red line is a graph of the sulfur response when that tube is coated with SilcoNert®.
 Under the same test conditions the response is almost immediate!
 Virtually no sulfur was lost in the tube.
-When all the sulfur makes it to the detector, the plant or refinery can accurately control emissions or their process; making for a better product while minimizing sulfur related air pollution.
+When all the sulfur makes it to the detector, the plant, ship or refinery can accurately monitor and control emissions and process; making for a better product while minimizing sulfur related air pollution.

 How big a problem is sulfur adsorption?
 Well if we look at the US EPA Tier 3 standard, a 10ppm sample will be completely lost in a relatively short length of sample tubing.
 If the sample were exposed to a high surface area metal (for example if a sample were filtered through a sintered metal frit), most if not all of the sample would be adsorbed onto the surface.